"Me...love dead. Hate...living." -- Monster (Bride of Frankenstein, 1933)

-Passing the 10 million hit mark, inspiring the usual countless remixes, the song+video+singer taps into a nerve of sadness and loss that has the authentic feel of a drunk night crying to your best friend long distance while you thumb through old photo albums.
-Watch the video ten times in a row and you can get that feel even at work, sober, on the phone to no one.
-Still, a lot of people seem to think she has no right to be sad.
-There's a huge internet bloglash both pro and con (read Awl's "Who's Afraid of Lana Del Rey" to catch up and choose a side).
-Lana Del Rey's hot lost little girl from 1965 look -- the thick hair, Julia Roberts lips, black eyeshadow, vintage dresses and paisley headbands-- make her come off like Evan Rachel Wood in THIRTEEN now grown up in reverse and her own grandmother at 21, dating a hot young rockabilly guitarist alcoholic who's always on tour, leaving her alone but 'safe' in our care, we being the ghost of a lover long dead (she'll only see us smoldering, never old or charred).
-She makes me excited to see YOUNG ADULT.
-Like Charlize Theron in that role, we don't have to worry about Lana's deep sadness overwhelming us via a real relationship.
-She's just a friend, and she doesn't even exist... she's a ghost in the machine, like Samara in THE RING.
-She even looks like Hayden, Ben's 19 year-old ghost ex-mistress!
+Passing the 10 million hit mark, inspiring the usual countless remixes, the song+video+singer taps into a nerve of sadness and loss that has the authentic feel of a drunk night IM-ing friends you never hooked up with while you thumb through stashed photos of exes.
+Watch the video ten times in a row and you can get that feel even at work, sober, IM-ing no one.
+A lot of people seem to think she has no right to be sad, though, and there's a huge internet bloglash (read Awl's "Who's Afraid of Lana Del Rey").
+Lana Del Rey's hot lost little girl from 1965 look -- the thick hair, Julia Roberts lips, black eyeshadow, vintage dresses and paisley headbands-- make her come off like Evan Rachel Wood in THIRTEEN now grown backwards into her own grandmother, dating a hot young rocker incubus who's always on tour, leaving her alone but 'safe' in our care, we being the ghost of a lover long dead (so she'll only see us smoldering, never old or charred).
+We don't have to worry about Lana's deep sadness overwhelming us via a real relationship because we're just ears.
+She's just a hot mess friend, and she doesn't even exist... she's a ghost in the machine, like Samara in THE RING.
+She even looks like Hayden, Ben's 19 year-old ghost ex-mistress in American Horror Story!

-So what does this broad have to do with American Horror Story, specifically this week's episode, "Smoldering Children," where (Spoiler Alert!) we find out Violet, the lost little daughter who turns out to have been dead since a few episodes ago when she overdosed on pills?
+So what does this broad have to do with American Horror Story, specifically this week's episode, "Smoldering Children," where (Spoiler Alert!) we find out Violet, the lost little daughter has been dead since a few episodes ago when she overdosed on pills?

 Everything.
 It has everything to do with it.

 Look at Lana's photo above, with the cigarette and white dress.
-She could step right into any David Lynch film--she's a ghost ready to haunt you.
+She could step right into any David Lynch film and be either in the flashback to the early 60s or a current retro hipster with ironic collagen, either way she's an American ghost story ready to haunt your iPod.
 The photo above is the kind of thing you find when cleaning out your deceased grandparent's room.
 Who is that beauty?
-And before you find out you swoon, just a little bit, for your own mother.
-Lana Del Rey may just be playing dress-up, but she nonetheless radiates a sadness that's not fixed in any one generation.
-It creeps through decades like vintage clothing and DNA, and the flag.
-America strong!
+And suddenly you realized you swooned, just a little bit, for your own mother.
+Lana Del Rey may just be playing dress-up but she nonetheless radiates a sadness that's not fixed in any one generation.
+It's not even sexual.
+The sexier she tries to be, the older she becomes.
+Creeping through decades like vintage clothing and DNA, she flutters in slow motion, like a mighty flag outside a semi-abandoned post office being slowly walked past by a funeral procession for a returning Vietnam vet.

 In Whitney, Cummings plays the title character.
 She is living with her boyfriend of three years, Alex.
 They make jokes.
 They are afraid of marriage.
 They go to a wedding and make jokes with their friends.
 Whitney dresses up as a nurse to seduce Alex and he ends up in the hospital.
 They make jokes.
 Most of the jokes are variations on material from Cummings' stand-up act, and so the show falls into the trap of a lot of sitcoms based on a comedian's act: all jokes, no story, no characters.
 Half an hour of this just gets tiresome.Part of why this show is doomed can be summed up right in the above paragraph, particularly one sentence "She is living with her boyfriend of three years, Alex." - what kind of dumb idea is that?
 Has anyone ever done such a thing?
 Be wary of Whitney and her conspicuous displays of enjoyment.
 She misunderstands the fundamental basics of romantic comedy.
 "Tiresome," indeed!

-The most fundamental comedy truth is this: a couple is only cute and watchable when they are not quite together - either always about to hook up--the will they or won't they of Sam and Diane (Cheers) or Bruce Willis and Cybil Shepherd (Moonlighting) or Fox and Scully (X-Files), or Ross and Rachel (Friends)-- or maybe they already have from before the show began and are now just friends (Jerry and Elaine on Seinfeld).
-All but Seinfeld gave in to audience's demands of seeing the leads hook up and get married or live happily in congress, and viewers dropped off like flies once they did.
+The most fundamental comedy truth is that a couple is only cute when they are not quite together - either always about to hook up--the will they or won't they of Sam and Diane (Cheers) or Bruce Willis and Cybil Shepherd (Moonlighting) or Fox and Scully (X-Files), or Ross and Rachel (Friends)-- or already hooked up before the show began and are now just friends (Jerry and Elaine on Seinfeld).
+All but Seinfeld gave in to audience's demands of seeing the leads hook up and get married or live happily in congress, and viewers dropped off like flies once they got their wish and the wish didn't make them feel how they thought it would.
 Smart shows know in advance this is doomed to happen.
-(Pam and Jim on The Office are beyond terminal in their Whitney-ishness - but luckily it's an ensemble show).
+The exceptions to this rule being shows like Mad about You where the stars are either older with children or otherwise not sexually desirable - it sounds shallow, but simply put - Whitney is too hot to have a boyfriend.

 As I've written before, the original 1970s Charlie's Angels was ingenious in this regard.
 Aaron Spelling wrote the book, which we now open to examine the reverse case of guys like Ashton Kucher and Howard Stern.
-As long as he was married to Demi, Ashton had some gravitas --his flirty douche bag qualities were tolerable, even amusing.
+As long as he was married to older Demi, Ashton had some gravitas --his flirty douchebag qualities were tolerable, even amusing.
 He's in the process of now of realizing the extent Demi's presence kept him from getting Sheen-level skeevy.
-As long as Howard Stern was married and unable to 'do anything' with his strippers--fighting against the current of his own tastelessness and desire --he was funny.
+And, as long as he was married and unable to 'do anything' with his morning regimen of strippers, Howard Stern was funny and edgy.
 Once the chains were off, that edge was lost.
-As long as Hannibal Lecter was imprisoned, he was terrifying; escaped and free and he's suddenly just another dude trying to get a piece of the action.
-Thus 'infantile' male personae have power only in relation to their constraints (like that dog that barks and growls and strains at the leash but take the leash off and he's terrified).
+Without his wife listening at home with a grain of good sport tolerance, Stern became just another skeevy guy using fame to bed a string of gorgeous young ladies he'd never get on genes alone.
+Similarly, as long as Hannibal Lecter was imprisoned he was terrifying; escaped and free and he's suddenly just another dude trying to get a piece of the action.
+Similarly too, monsters in horror movies - the more clearly we see them, the less scary they are.
+Thus we see that in TV and movies, its potential that's exciting.
+The practice never measures up.

-Similarly onscreen couples without constraints--misunderstandings, break-ups, deaths, fights, infidelities, abuse, divorce--are suddenly cloying.
-The tortured misery of Ben and his crazy wife in AHS, for example, made all his temptations exciting.
-Once the wife was gone, however, giving into those temptations would just be softcore boredom, hence his heroic resistance, as I wrote about last week.
+Thus, the tortured misery of married life in AHS makes all Ben's yields to temptation exciting.
+Once the wife is gone, however, giving into those temptations becomes mere softcore boredom, Hannibal instead of Silence of the Lambs --hence his heroic resistance, as I wrote about last week.
 This week he got his reward: he even got to vent his rage on the tormentor of his wife, the evil Tate!

-Tate is an ideal representation of the 'absent lover'--the animus, the incubus -- in that he is actually dead - and his grisly past makes him a 'bad boy' in ways we never want to compete with - he's like Lana Del Rey's lost rockabilly guitarist come back from the dead to demand beer and fidelity.
-If you listen to the lyrics of Rey's songs they're like the dream girl words bound to catch any video game playing bad-girl loving boy blushing at the thought they just might be able to hook up with this doomed, sweetly tragic, DSM-IV type of lost little girl:
+Tate is an ideal representation of the 'absent lover'--the animus, the 'all-potential/no-practice' object of desire, the incubus -- in that he is actually dead - and his grisly past makes him a 'bad boy' in ways we never want to compete with.
+He's like Lana Del Rey's lost rockabilly guitarist come back from the dead to demand beer and fidelity.
+If you listen to the lyrics of Rey's songs you get that she's trying to become that same dead dream for her listeners.
+They are words bound to have any video game playing bad-girl loving boy blushing at the thought he just might be able to hook up with this doomed, sweetly tragic, DSM-IV type of lost little girl:

 At least we'll always have that first album, song, or movie.
-We'll always be able to marvel at JL's youthful sizzle in 1981's POSTMAN ALWAYS RINGS TWICE, frozen in celluloid immortality.
-We don't want to lose our Violets or Lanas, or let them grow up or let them die or even keep them just how they are for that matter, but we have no choice.
-We can only watch and listen to them from our Lazyboy graves, aging and decaying while they stay eternally young, even if it's just for one haunted song.
+We'll always be able to marvel at JL's youthful sexy sizzle in 1981's POSTMAN ALWAYS RINGS TWICE.
+We don't want to lose our Violets or Lanas, but we lose them too when they get married and have kids.
+We don't want them grow up any more than we want them to die.
+We don't even want to keep them just how they are for that matter, but we have no choice.
+We can only watch and listen to them from our Lazyboy graves, aging and decaying while they stay eternally young, even if it's just for that one damned haunted song.

 I love this.
 Thanks for articulating for me why I was violently allergic to the show Whitney.
 Loving your review of AHS.